Riversimple to make fuel cell vehicles in Wales by 2023

 Riversimple plans to procure 150 million pounds (around 166 million euros) over the next three years to implement the production plans.
-The company intends to use these funds to build two production facilities, each capable of manufacturing around 5,000 vehicles per year.
-Riversimple is initially looking for sites in Central and South Wales and is currently in discussions with the British and Welsh governments.
+The company intends to use these funds to build two factories, each capable of manufacturing around 5,000 vehicles per year.
+Riversimple is initially looking for sites in Central and South Wales and is in discussions with the British and Welsh governments.

 To date, the company has funded its research and development activities purely through grants and crowdfunding.
 The company’s founder, Hugo Spowers, sees the planned raising of funds through investors as the next logical step.
 Riversimple has already bagged a partnership with the Welsh investment firm Gambit Corporate Finance.

 Riversimple also intends to work closely with the British government.
 After the lifting of the Covid-19 restrictions, for example, a publicly funded pilot test with Riversimple’s small fuel cell cars is to start.
 To this end, a few Rasa cars are currently being built by hand in Monmouthshire.
 The start-up is also involved in the ‘Milford Haven Energy Kingdom’ project to build a hydrogen cluster in Pembrokeshire.